-Long vowels are used to refer to the vowel sounds whose pronunciation is the same as its letter name.
-Long vowel sounds are also called ‘alphabet sounds.’
+Long vowel sounds are used to refer to the vowel sounds whose pronunciation is the same as its letter name.

 They are called long vowel sounds because we hold them longer than short vowel sounds.
 But long vowels are not a longer version of short vowels.
 Long and short vowel sounds are completely different from each other.